BIGJRA/BIGJRA.github.io/reborn.md

 To the left, you'll find another Pokemon Center.
 The rock just outside to the left contains a hidden *Elemental Seed*.
 Hang on to this for now - it will be useful later on.
 In a house to the left, you can take a quiz to find out what kind of Pokemon you'd be, just for fun.
 Enneagram?
 Myers-Briggs?
 Nah. *This* is the real personality quiz.

-Anyways, down and to the right from here you'll find some more trainers and also a Teddiursa!
+Anyways, down and to the right from here you'll find some more trainers.
+During a clear daytime, you'll find a Teddiursa!
 It will run off and we'll have to chase it.
-I will cover all the locations later on, but keep in mind finding it three times will allow you to battle and catch it.

-Immediately above Teddiursa you'll find a pile of trash paper on the left side, between two girders.
+Immediately above this intersection you'll find a pile of trash paper on the left side, between two girders.
 One tile up and one tile right from that contains a hidden *Purple Shard*.

 There's nothing else here for now, so head down and left from this area and enter the first house that you can.
 Inside, you'll find a *Pokesnax*!
 This item is crucial for getting certain Pokemon.
 Back outside, go one tile left and all the way down.
 In the final tile you can stand on is a hidden *Exp.
 Candy XS*.